wisniax/RoverControlApp/api-doc.md

 Topic definition (from settings): `(MqttTopic)/(MqttTopicRoverControl)`
 > Default path: `RappTORS/RoverControl`

-The example messege looks like this:
+The example message looks like this:
 `{"XVelAxis":-0.6493909358978271,"ZRotAxis":-0.7604547739028931,"Timestamp":1688729381666}`

 ## <a id="toc-manipulator-control"></a> MQTT Manipulator Control